ModelarData/ModelarDB-RS/docs/user/README.md

 the object store.
 MinIO can be administered through its [web interface](http://127.0.0.1:9001).
 The default username and password, `minioadmin`, can be used to log in.

-The cluster itself consists of a manager node, an edge node, and a cloud node.
-The manager node can be accessed using the URL `grpc://127.0.0.1:9998`, the edge node using the URL `grpc://127.0.0.1:9999`, and the cloud node using the URL `grpc://127.0.0.1:9997`.
-Tables can be created through the manager node and data can be ingested, compressed, and transferred to the object store through the edge node or the cloud node.
-The compressed data in the MinIO object store can then be queried through the cloud node or by directing the query through the manager node.
+The cluster itself consists of two edge nodes and two cloud nodes.
+The edge nodes can be accessed using the URLs `grpc://127.0.0.1:9999` and `grpc://127.0.0.1:9998`, and the cloud nodes using the URLs `grpc://127.0.0.1:9997` and `grpc://127.0.0.1:9996`.
+Tables can be created and data can be ingested, compressed, and transferred to the object store through all four nodes.
+The compressed data in the MinIO object store can then be queried through the cloud nodes.